research

 SMRs are more expensive than renewable energy:

-A Canadian study found that energy from small nuclear reactors would be up to ten times the cost of renewable energy.
-In the past decade, the cost of building solar, wind power and battery storage has gone down dramatically, while the cost of building new nuclear reactors has gone up.
+A Canadian study found that In the past decade, the cost of building solar, wind power and battery storage has gone down dramatically, while the cost of building new nuclear reactors has gone up.
 Small reactors will be even more expensive per unit of power than the current large ones.

 Nuclear power creates fewer jobs than renewable energy: